-Mercedes-Benz's C-Class has only just undergone its mid-cycle update for 2019 but prototypes for the next-generation model are already out testing.
+The current Mercedes-Benz C-Class only underwent its mid-cycle update for 2019 but prototypes for the next-generation model have been out testing for a while.

-Our latest spy shots show some of the prototypes for the new C-Class, which we expect on the market in late 2020 as a 2021 model.
+Our latest spy shots show some of the more advanced prototypes for the new C-Class which we expect on the market in 2021 as a 2022 model.

-The testers are heavily camouflaged but the size and proportions appear similar to those of the current model.
-The front looks to sit lower, however, which lends the new C-Class a sportier stance.
+The testers are heavily camouflaged but the size and proportions appear similar to those of the current C-Class.
+The front looks to sit lower however, which lends the redesigned model a sportier stance.

 Underpinning the new C-Class is an updated version of the current generation's MRA rear-wheel-drive platform.
-The platform actually made its debut in the current C-Class so is relatively young.
+The platform actually made its debut in the current C-Class and is thus relatively young.

 The updated version will bring significant weight savings primarily through increased use of aluminum over steel.
 This has been made possible due to advanced joining technologies including aluminum to steel welding.

 In the powertrain department, look for the base model to stick with a 2.0-liter turbocharged inline-4, this time augmented with a mild-hybrid system.
-Above this is likely to be a plug-in hybrid system and then a C43 (or possibly C53) from AMG with the mild-hybrid system already found in the tuner's E53 and CLS53 models.
+Above this is likely to be a plug-in hybrid system and then a C53 from AMG with a mild-hybrid powertrain.
 At the top of the range will be AMG's C63 which we hear will receive the hybrid treatment as well, and possibly a 4-cylinder engine in lieu of the current C63's V-8.

 An electric sedan roughly the size of the C-Class but with interior space on par with the E-Class is also coming.
 This will be a standalone model sitting in Daimler's EQ sub-brand for electric cars and targeting the Tesla Model 3 and BMW's upcoming i4.